You must make an appointment.

 Already registered with DS?
-To request testing accommodations...
+If you would like To request testing taccommodations...

 To send your professor an email requesting testing accommodations please go to the Disability Services webpage.
 On the left side of the screen, under Quick Links click on Classroom Accommodation Request.
 You will then login using your CWU username and password.
 Fill out the form and submit the request.

 Additional information about this process is available on the Disability Services website in the center of the screen under the Welcome message.

 Faculty must submit a proctor form with each exam.
 This form is available as a PDF.
 (It is available as a Word document here).

 Once you have downloaded to form, you can save it, fill it out, and email it to Testing Services with your test at Testing_Services@cwu.edu